freyssin/elmis/README.md

 #### Remote actions

-* **update**: Updates the requesting LUA file.
-The basename of file to update is given in the first line of the message (without extension), the next lines of the message contains the new file content.
+* **update**: Atomically updates the requesting LUA file.
+The basename of file to update is given in the first line of the message (without ".lua" extension), the next lines of the message contains the new file content.
 * **restart**: Asks to restart the device.

 #### Published datas